 I added a smaller, lighter RRS tripod to my kit for two reasons - video and travel.
 A second, sturdy tripod is important for my video work and I like the smaller footprint for traveling.
 I pair this tripod with the BH-40 ballhead.

 Tripod spikes are great for the beach or muddy terrain.
-I use a set made by Finex with my RRS tripod.
-The Finex brand is sometimes harder to find.
+I use a set that has screw-on rubber feet, so I don’t have to remove my spikes as often.
 When shopping, just be sure the thread diameter of the spikes match your tripod.

 The slim footprint of the Platypod Ultra is amazing.
 I use this with my A6000 or RX0 to capture behind the scenes video.
 See other ways I am using Platypods in my photography.
 I also recommend picking up the accessory kit.